 Edgar Allan Poe Festival

 The Edgar Allan Poe Festival returns to Baltimore this fall to commemorate the 173rd anniversary of the famed writer’s death with two days of books, art, and music in Poppleton.
-This will see the return of vendors, food, live performers, booksellers, and tours, with all proceeds going to the Edgar Allan Poe House & Museum in Baltimore.
+This will see the return of vendors, food, live performers, booksellers, and tours.
+All proceeds go to the Edgar Allan Poe House & Museum in Baltimore.
 There will also be awards to honor the next generation of artists and writers continuing Poe’s legacy.
 The festival aims to celebrate Edgar’s life and legacy in Baltimore and worldwide.

 The Italian Heritage Festival

-The Italian Heritage Festival is a 2-day street festival that includes a variety of Italian dishes and desserts, beverages, musical entertainment, and other fun activities for the family.
+The Italian Heritage Festival is a 2-day street festival.
+You will see a variety of Italian dishes and desserts, beverages, musical entertainment, and other fun activities for the family.
 After Saint Leo’s mass, a traditional street procession happens with the annual Roma Sausage-eating contest not being left out.

 Baltimore Craft Beer Festival